top of page

-Dr Shalini Divya - Co-Founder, Chief Executive Officer
+Dr Shalini Divya

-Prof Thomas Nann - Co-Founder & Chief Scientist
+Prof Thomas Nann

 Thomas is one of the founders and Chief Scientist of TasmanIon.
 Thomas is passionate about transforming the world into a circular, sustainable global economy.
 He believes that energy storage is the key to achieving this goal.
 Thomas leads the School of Mathematical and Physical Sciences at the University of Newcastle, Australia, and the Nanomaterials Research Group at the Newcastle Institute for Energy and Resources (NIER).
-He has many years of experience in the areas of electrochemistry and nanomaterials research, documented by a significant number of scientific publications, patents and successful industrial collaborations.
+He has many years of experience in electrochemistry and nanomaterials research, documented by a significant number of scientific publications, patents, and successful industrial collaborations.

 Prof Jim Johnston